sudheerj/javascript-interview-questions/README.md

      if (someCondition) { function f() {} }
      ```

-     Hence, the errors from above cases helpful to avoid errors in development/production environments.
+     Hence, the errors from above cases are helpful to avoid errors in development/production environments.

      **[⬆ Back to Top](#table-of-contents)**